Codium-ai/codiumate-docs/docs/tests/supported-languages.md

 Qodo Gen supports test generation for **ALL programming languages**, offering a broad spectrum of developers the ability to automatically create test suites for their code.

-### Enhanced Support for Specific Languages

-For **Python, JavaScript, TypeScript, Java, and C++**, Qodo Gen goes a step further by supporting multiple testing frameworks.

 ## Test Running Support

 While Qodo Gen's test generation feature is universally applicable, the ability to run tests directly from Qodo Gen is currently available for a select group of languages: